 - CG 2.3.10 Ideally, the ED feeder system will (where possible) include some or all of the following fields:

-- the patient's unique identifier;

-- the patient unique episode identifier;

-- unit code (for example, ED);

-- the date/time of service;

-- triage category;

 - any measure of acuity

-- Clinical interaction or resource consumption or intensity
+- clinical interaction or resource consumption or intensity

+- the date and time of service

+- the patient's unique identifier

+- the patient unique episode identifier

-- the time into and out of the unit; and - other patient demographic factors such as sex and age. - CG 2.3.11 Costing practitioners should perform quality assurance checks on the ED file prior to the costing process.
+- the time into and out of the unit

+- unit code (for example, ED) - triage category - other patient demographic factors such as sex and age. - CG 2.3.11 Costing practitioners should perform quality assurance checks on the ED file prior to the costing process.
 For example, checks should be made on the date of service (to test reliability to remove error dates, check time into and out of the unit, and ensure dates are relevant to the period being costed).
 If ED duration is used as a cost driver, checks should be performed to ensure that the time out of the unit does not occur before the time into the unit.

-Step 4: Creating and mapping Emergency Department Costing Products or Intermediate Products
+Step 4: Creating and mapping emergency department costing products or intermediate products

-- CG 2.3.12 Costing practitioners should use date/time, patient ED location and/or diagnosis for intermediate product creation.
+- CG 2.3.12 Costing practitioners should use date and time, patient ED location or diagnosis for intermediate product creation.
 This should be appropriately reflected in the costing system.
 Please note that triage should only be used for product creation where other options are not available. - CG 2.3.13 Once this product code is created, costing practitioners will be required to map this in the costing system to the ED final cost centre.
 The ED feeder system may also include unit codes, such as SSU, that need to be mapped to the SSU final cost centre.
-In this case, costing practitioners should create a product for example 'SSU' and map this product to the SSU cost department in the costing system. - CG 2.3.14 It is generally recognised that ED costs comprise approximately 70% of staff (nursing and medical) costs and staffing profiles can vary according to the location staff are assigned within the ED (such as general cubicles, resuscitation treatment areas and SSU). - CG 2.3.15 Costing practitioners should work with ED stakeholders to also consider staff profiles as a means of understanding the work flow within the ED for various patient cohorts and understand where a standard staffing rate per hour by location, modified by the triage and disposition of the patient can be used to inform the cost allocation process.
+In this case, costing practitioners should create a product for example 'SSU' and map this product to the SSU cost department in the costing system. - CG 2.3.14 It is generally recognised that ED costs comprise approximately 70 per cent of staff (nursing and medical) costs and staffing profiles can vary according to the location staff are assigned within the ED (such as general cubicles, resuscitation treatment areas and SSU). - CG 2.3.15 Costing practitioners should work with ED stakeholders to also consider staff profiles as a means of understanding the work flow within the ED for various patient cohorts and understand where a standard staffing rate per hour by location, modified by the triage and disposition of the patient can be used to inform the cost allocation process.